DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/Bringing the State Back In.md

 2. There was competition among states for hegemony that stimulated war makinga nd erased the distinction among war making, state making and extraction.
 3. There was the intermittent creation of coalition of states that temporarily erased these distinctions to force ag iven state into a certain form and position them within the international network.

-War in these circumstances became the normal condition of the international sysstem.
-Wawr served many ends:
+War in these circumstances became the normal condition of the international system.
+Wwr served many ends:

 A local lord defending the perimeter monopolized the means of violence and increased his return from tribute - external and internal rivals overlapping.